Granada, Córdoba, and Spain’s Costa del Sol

 Malik: Well, it was the first mosque built in Granada after the Reconquista.
-So, for five hundred years, this was the first purpose-built mosque in Granada.
-It was promoted by a lot of people who were native Spanish Muslims, born and raised in Spain, although it caters to all the Muslims.
+So, for 500 years, this was the first purpose-built mosque in Granada.
+It was promoted by a lot of people who were native Spanish Muslims, born and raised in Spain, although it caters for all the Muslims.

 The mosque stands next to one of Europe's most romantic viewpoints.
-From the St. Nicholas terrace, as the sun sets, locals and visitors alike enjoy both a historical backdrop and a convivial moment.
+From the St. Nicolás Terrace, as the sun sets, locals and visitors alike enjoy both a historical backdrop and a convivial moment.